Dwijad/Dockerize-Kafka-Connect/README.md

     Description: The worker listener and Rest server port number.

     Name: REQUEST_TIMEOUT_MS
-    Default value: 8081
+    Default value: 20000
-    Description: The worker listener and Rest server port number.
+    Description: This configuration controls the maximum amount of time kafka connect will wait for the response of a request.

     Name: RETRY_BACKOFF_MS
     Default value: 500
-    Description: The amount of time to wait by the consumer before attempting to retry a failed fetch request to a given topic partition.
+    Description: The amount of time to wait by kafka connect before attempting to retry a failed fetch request to a given topic partition.

     Name: SECURITY.PROTOCOL
     Default value: SASL_SSL